holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 File integrity tests leaving virtually no sediments on the tested client.

-Stealth subscribes to the “dark cockpit” approach.
+Stealth subscribes to the â€œdark cockpitâ€ approach.
 I.E. no mail is sent when no changes are detected.
 If you have a MTA, Stealth can be configured to send emails on changes it finds.

 {#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-deeper-with-stealth-what-i-like}
 **What I like**